cclljj/cclljj.github.io/content/publications/conference.md

   priority : 0.8
 ---

 - Chang-Sheng Lee and Ling-Jyh Chen. _Firewall Normal Form: A Normalization Framework for Firewall Management and Anomaly Correction_.
-International Conference on Advanced Network Technologies and Applications (APANConf'26), Auckland, New Zealand, 2026.
+IEEE International Conference on Advanced Network Technologies and Applications (APANConf'26), Auckland, New Zealand, 2026.
 - Gladhi Guarddin, Hung-Yun Hsieh, and Ling-Jyh Chen. _Future Local-Sky Clearance as a Candidate-Ranking State for Urban LEO Mobility_.
 ACM SIGCOMM Workshop on LEO Networking and Communication (LEO-NET'26), Denver, Colorado, USA, 2026.
 - Chang-Sheng Lee, I-Chen Lee, and Ling-Jyh Chen. _Enhancing Firewall Rule Anomaly Detection via LLM Alignment_.
 IEEE International Conference on Technologies and Applications of Artificial Intelligence (TAAI'25), Taipei, Taiwan, 2025.
 - Chang-Sheng Lee and Ling-Jyh Chen. _Can AI Outsmart Firewall Errors?
 A Study on LLMs for Anomaly Generation and Detection_.
 IEEE International Conference on Dependable and Secure Computing (DSC'25), Taipei, Taiwan, 2025.